 Laboratory exercises (Object-Oriented Programming)

-The lab exercises for the course are based on programs written in Java.
+The lab exercises for the course are based on programs written in Scala.
 I've offered a choice between using the Eclipse IDE and a more 'traditional' approach based on a text editor and Makefiles; both are supported by the lab materials, and in fact it's possible to mix the two approaches.
 There are some tasks – such as regression testing of the editor – that can only be carried out from the command line.

 - The two lab exercises are described in a lab manual.